 Eggs

-The ladybug will lay the eggs on a leaf with many aphids so the hatching larva will have food.
-Through the whole season of spring, female ladybugs will lay more than 1,000 eggs.
+The ladybug lays the eggs on a leaf with many aphids so the hatching larva has food.
+Throughout spring, female ladybugs lay more than 1,000 eggs.

 Larva

 The larva emerges from the eggs two to ten days after being laid.
-The time it takes to hatch depends on the temperature and what type of ladybug it is.
+The time it takes to hatch depends on the temperature and type of ladybug.

 Ladybug larvae look like spiky little black and orange bugs.
 At this stage, ladybug larvae eat a ton!
 About 350 to 400 aphids in the two weeks it takes to become fully grown.
 Ladybug larvae also eat other small insects.